HeyHumanAgency/behat-boilerplate/readme.md

 	And I should not see "warning"
 ```

 This runs two Scenarios (tests) within a Feature (group).
-It uses the bundled assertions and conditions that are included with Behat.
+It uses the bundled assertions and conditions that are included with [Mink](http://mink.behat.org/) - an acceptance test framework that is part of Behat.

 You can also define your own conditions, actions and assertions by simply writing a test that Behat does not recognise it will generate the boilerplate code required to implement it, like so: